Clean Slate Project

 Manager: Muirne Heaney

 Criminal and juvenile records create lifelong barriers to employment, educational, housing and other opportunities.
-Legal Aid’s Clean Slate Project focuses on helping people get criminal records sealed, set aside or pardoned to help address barriers caused by having a criminal record.
+Legal Aid’s Clean Slate Project focuses on helping people get dismissed criminal charges sealed, and convictions set aside or pardoned to help address barriers caused by having a criminal record.
 The project has a particular focus on helping young adults who have juvenile court records get those records sealed where possible.

 Criminal records can be sealed if the underlying criminal charges were dismissed.
 Criminal records can be set aside if the defendant was sentenced to probation or ordered to pay a fine.
 Misdemeanor crimes can be pardoned three years after a sentence has been completed.
 Felony crimes can be pardoned ten years after the sentence was completed.